 Ruby—This wonderful and friendly feline came to us because her family could no longer keep her.
 She loves to live in the lower barn and keeps watch over the vending machine area.
 Ruby loves to be petted and fussed over

 SPRING DOWN STARS

-We've launched it on the web site!
-Go look at the STARS of Spring Down who work tirelessly, patiently and lovingly to teach our riders how to ride.
-We couldn't do what we do without our horses!
+AVAILABLE NOW!! - New cards for new SD horses and felines!!
+The STARS of Spring Down who work tirelessly, patiently and lovingly to teach our riders how to ride.
+We couldn’t do what we do without our horses!
 They are trained to do a special job here, keeping new or experienced riders safe, as well as patiently guiding us to new challenges in the arena.
-Spring Down trading cards are now available for Holiday Gifts: 2 for $5, and a complete set for $120.
+Spring Down trading cards are now available: 2 for $5, and a complete set for $120.

 For the basic bridle, most SD bridles are OK as they are.
 Snaffles, and Pelhams are bits that are fine to use at a show.
 If your horse wears a flash noseband, like Sally,does, that is not allowed.
 Standing martingales are allowed, but germans are not—so you will notice that all horses who have a german will change to a standing for the show (and also the week before the show so they get used to it.)
 The reins need to be changed to a braided leather rein with no D rings.

 NO martingales are allowed in flat classes, or any class with a flat component such as Hunter Hack.

 All adult saddles are assigned to prevent mayhem the day of the show.
 If your horse has an Equipedic pad, it should be used because the horse’s back will be most comfortable for the long show day.
 No blue cotton pads should be worn.
 A flat leather girth should be used, but sometimes we make exceptions for certain horses.

 The horse should not wear any boots or wraps on their legs.
 It is OK to wear these for warm-up, but not for your show classes.